-Duke of Ed Award Adventurous Journeys are designed to challenge you and provide you with a huge sense of achievement.
-From your bronze DofE practice journey all the way through to your gold DofE qualifier, we offer preparation, training and supervised Adventurous Journeys to help you achieve your goals.
+Duke of Edinburgh Award Adventurous Journeys are designed to challenge you and provide you with a huge sense of achievement.
+From your bronze Duke of Edinburgh “practice” journey all the way through to your gold Duke of Edinburgh “qualifier”, we offer preparation, training and supervised Adventurous Journeys to help you achieve your goals.

 For all Duke of Edinburgh’s Award journeys, you will have a minimum of one supervisor for every twelve participants ie 1:12, with a maximum group size of 12 (this may change to 24 in exceptional circumstances, ie 2:24).